In this section

 Children's Wisconsin joins only 30 clinics worldwide who have this designation and are able to collaborate with other providers and SBA, and to share ideas with a national network of providers that have also been recognized as SBA clinic care partners.

-Our spina bifida specialists
+Children's spina bifida specialists

 - Our Advanced Practice Nurse and clinic coordinator serves as an educator, case manager, advocate and consultant for all of our families.
 She provides prenatal counseling for families who know their baby will be born with spina bifida, and she assists with care management when patients are having a procedure or receiving care at the hospital.
 She also assists with coordinating appointments, triaging calls from parents, completing employment or insurance paperwork and referring patients to other specialties within Children's.
 Contact her at (414) 266-2690.